-The ratio between the strongest and weakest signals that can be acquired by an instrument without distortion is the dynamic range of the instrument (with the weakest signal usually corresponding to the noise level of the instrument), and this range is usually expressed in decibels (dB).
 The dynamic range test was performed with a sampling rate of 1000 SPS and gain of 0 dB.
 A signal generator was used to produce a 1 Vpp 31.25 Hz sinusoidal signal, and the amplitude of this signal was continuously increased until the output signal reached its maximum amplitude.
 By calculating the ratio between the maximum signal level and noise level of our system, it was found that the dynamic range of the sampling board was 107 dB.

-5.2 Channel crosstalk tests
+5.2 Channel cross-talk tests

-Channel crosstalk is inevitable because of the presence of many channels in sampling boards.
-During the channel crosstalk tests, Channels 3 and 4 of the data acquisition station were shorted while a 1 kHz sine wave with a peak voltage of 4 V was fed into the Channels 5 and 6.
+Channel cross talk is inevitable because of the presence of many channels in sampling boards.
+During the channel crosstalk tests, channels 3 and 4 of the data acquisition station were shorted while a 1 kHz sine wave with a peak voltage of 4 V was fed into channels 5 and 6.
 The gain of all channels was set to 0 dB and data acquisition was performed for a period.
-Fast Fourier transforms (FFT) were then performed on the collected data to compare the signal amplitude ratios of the channels.

-The results of the channel crosstalk test are shown in Figure 11, where the red and blue plots are the FFTs of Channels 4 and 6, respectively.
+Fast Fourier transforms (FFTs) were then performed on the collected data to compare the signal amplitude ratios of the channels.
+The results of the channel cross-talk test are shown in Fig. 10, where the red and blue plots are the FFTs of channels 4 and 6, respectively.
 This figure shows that the power of the input signal at 1 kHz is 8.073 dB (relative value), and the 1 kHz peak is buried under the noise in the red plot (below -128 dB).